The Lord’s Supper in Synoptic Gospels + Church Traditions

 Bread + Wine = Symbolic Memorials + Partaking of Them by Faith → Miraculous Transformation in the Person by the Spirit

 The latter part of the equation looks like Calvinism (Reformed), but the first part looks like Zwingli’s view (Memorialism).
 This is my view, too.
 I expect the Holy Spirit to move in my heart as I partake of the bread and wine.
 Deep activity of the Spirit can happen when we remember his death on the cross and take the elements by faith.
 The activity goes directly from the Spirit to my own heart, without the intervening elements being transformed or sacramentalized.
 They are not sacraments but ordinances because Jesus ordained this supper, though I see that some memorialists now advocate calling them sacraments.
-I’m open but only if we redefine sacrament as an item that is set apart for special service or use without containing any power in it, then and only then am I open to calling the bread and wine sacraments.
+I’m open but only if we redefine sacrament as an item that is set apart or consecrated for special service or use without containing any power in it; then and only then am I open to calling the bread and wine sacraments.

 τοῦτο ποιεῖτε εἰς τὴν ἐμὴν ἀνάμνησιν (touto poieite eis tēn emēn anamnēsin)

-“Do this for my remembrance”
+“Do this for my remembrance” (Luke 22:19)

 The noun anamnēsin (accusative) comes from anamnēsis (nominative), which means “reminder, remembrance, memory” (Shorter Lexicon).
-It is used only four times in the Greek NT: Heb.
-10:3; here in v.
-19, and 1 Cor.
-11:24-25 (twice).
-The latter two occurrences are in the context of the Lord’s Table, and the wording in Greek in 1 Cor.
-11:24 is exactly what is seen in Luke 22:19, duplicated just above.
+It is used only four times in the Greek NT: Hebrews 10:3; Luke 22:19, and 1 Corinthians 11:24-25 (twice).
+The latter two occurrences are in the context of the Lord’s Table, and the wording in Greek in 1 Corinthians 11:24 is exactly what is seen in Luke 22:19, duplicated just above.
 Exactly.
-It startled me.
-(Recall that Luke and Paul were traveling companions at various times.)
-Therefore, Memorialism is not “low-grade” Evangelicalism.
-It is perfectly biblical.

 The Four Churches’ Views in Light of Scripture